kukielp/Amazon-SQS-Lucee-CFML/README.md

 ```

 Each of my explorations has its own queue.
 The Amazon Access ID, Secret Key, and Queue Name are stored in `config.json` files; however, those are not committed to the repository for security reasons.
 There are, however, `config.template.json` files to see the expected data structure.

+## Added Ability to use docker and deply and run on AWS App Runner
+Ensure you have installed [Docker](https://www.docker.com/)